Dr Nicholas White

 Reader in Modern French Literature

-Having completed undergraduate and postgraduate degrees in Cambridge, Nick White took up a Faculty post in London University in 1993.
+Having completed undergraduate and postgraduate degrees in Cambridge, Nicholas White took up a Faculty post in London University in 1993.
 In 2002 he returned to Cambridge to take up a Faculty post in 19th century French literature, at which point he became a Fellow of Emmanuel College.
 His main role in the University is to organize its teaching and research on nineteenth-century France (details below).

 From 2008 until 2011, he was Chair of the Faculty of Modern and Medieval Languages, responsible for steering policy in teaching and research for Cambridge’s largest Arts & Humanities Faculty.
 As such, he chaired the Faculty Board and its Degree Committee, and represented the Faculty on the Council of the School of Arts and Humanities.
 Within the University, he now chairs the Sub-Syndicate of Arts and Humanities Libraries, sits on the General Board's Teaching and Learning Committee, and represents the School of Arts and Humanities on the University's Open Access Project Board.